SHOW: All / Projects / Other

 Arcadia Science

 The life cycle of the lone star tick, Amblyomma americanum.
-Throughout its like, the tick searches out three different animal hosts, during what is known as a ‘questing’ phase.
-Once attached, the tick feeds upon the host’s blood for 1-2 weeks.
-In order to remain undetected for so long, the tick relies on a unique cocktail of proteins in its saliva, which are injected into the wound cavity as it feeds.These proteins prevent the host’s blood from clotting and suppresses any host immune reaction.
-Despite these important properties, little is known about which components of the tick’s saliva allow it to evade detection, or how these proteins function in the host’s body.
+Throughout its life, the tick searches out three different animal hosts during what is known as a “questing” phase.
+Once attached, it feeds on the host’s blood for 1–2 weeks.
+To remain undetected for this period, the tick relies on a unique cocktail of proteins in its saliva, which are injected into the wound as it feeds.
+These proteins prevent the host’s blood from clotting and suppress the host’s immune response.
+Despite these important properties, little is known about which components of the tick’s saliva allow it to evade detection or how these proteins function in the host’s body.

 Original sketch for life cycle figure and alternative stylistic option